IxDALaPlata/ixda-rulette/README.md

-# Redux La Plata ISA17 Floripa Roullete
+# IxDA La Plata Roullete - Multiuse

 This small and of dubious quality application was created to make draws in the ISA17 Redux in La Plata by the IxdaLaPlata team.